grayresearch/CX/CHARTER.md

 conventions, or standards.
 This impairs extension reuse.
-Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompable means of extension discovery, versioning, computation, state, error handling, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.
+Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompatible means of extension discovery, versioning, computation, state, error handling, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.